Making The Yummy Best of Gluten Free Mistakes

 Life, as they say, sometimes gives you lemons.
 That can be true with baking too.
 But did you know that with a little confidence and creativity, you can bake your way to that proverbial lemonade with your gluten free recipes?
 Indeed!

 Many people are afraid to bake gluten free.
 Heck, many folks are afraid to bake, period!
 It’s my job to help people achieve baking success with gluten-free products and recipes, but things don’t always turn out as we’d expect.
 It happens to all of us at some point, and that’s ok.

+But every once in awhile we all have a bad baking day.
+Forget an ingredient?
+Oven too hot?
+Don’t set a timer?
+It happens!
 Here are some of my lemons and the lemonade I’ve made with them.
 I hope these inspire you to venture boldly into the kitchen with renewed excitement, no longer fearful of the outcome!
 I’d love to hear about some of the ways you’ve made the best of some less than perfect baking outcomes – do share!

 Gluten Free Bread Too Dry or Too Hard: I sliced and cubed the loaves, then froze them for croutons, bread crumbs (pulse in blender or food processor), bread pudding, stuffing … (croutons recipe here)